f-dangel/einconv/README.md

 `einconv` can generate `einsum` expressions (equation, operands, and output shape) for the following operations:

-- Forward pass of `N`-dimensional convolution
+- Forward pass of `N`-dimensional convolution and transpose convolution
 - Backward pass (input and weight VJPs) of `N`-dimensional convolution
 - Input unfolding (`im2col/unfold`) for inputs of `N`-dimensional convolution
 - Input-based Kronecker factors of Fisher approximations for convolutions (KFC